Sanders risks his movement's clout by staying in the race against Biden too long

 In reality, his predicament is even worse than Clinton's was.

-That 313-delegate gap is almost four times wider than what Clinton faced in those final weeks of the '08 race.
+The 313-delegate gap is almost four times wider than what Clinton faced in the final weeks of the '08 race.
 And given the party's proportional delegate allocation system, it wouldn't be nearly enough for Sanders to just start winning primaries.

-Moreover, it's not even clear Sanders can win any of the remaining states by even a small margin.
+Moreover, it's not even clear that Sanders can win any of the remaining states by even small margins.
 Take Wisconsin, where he rolled to a 14-point win over Clinton in 2016.
-But now a poll has Biden crushing Sanders there, 62-34 percent.
+A poll has Biden crushing Sanders there, 62 percent to 34 percent.
 It's the continuation of the pattern seen in just about every primary in March, with Sanders running far below his '16 levels of support in state after state.

-Compounding all of this is the changed nature of the Democratic race, and campaign politics in general.
+Compounding all of this is the changed nature of the Democratic race and of campaign politics in general.

 With the coronavirus pandemic upending American life, most states that haven't yet voted have now moved their primaries to June.
 And while the outbreak certainly qualifies as an extraordinary development, it's not one that has shaken Democratic voters' confidence in Biden in any apparent way.
 Polls still show him more than 20 points ahead of Sanders nationally.
 It's an open question whether Democrats will have much appetite for an intraparty battle in the coming months.

-And so Sanders is left in need of…well, something that would utterly reorder the thinking of Democratic voters at a very late date and amidst an unprecedented disease outbreak.
+And so Sanders is left in need of ... well, something that would utterly reorder the thinking of Democratic voters at a very late date and amid an overwhelming disease outbreak.
 What could that possibly be?
 You can try to devise your own scenario.
 But suffice it to say, he'd be as hard-pressed as Clinton was in 2008 to spell it out in detail.

-Otherwise, Sanders is on course to finish out the primary season — whenever it actually ends — hundreds of delegates and millions of popular votes behind Biden.
+Otherwise, Sanders is on course to finish out the primary season — whenever it ends — hundreds of delegates and millions of popular votes behind Biden.
 Maybe that's an acceptable outcome for him.
-He would still collect many more delegates, thanks to those proportional allocation rules and would go into the convention — if there is a convention (Biden suggested on Sunday it should be a "virtual" convention — with a large bloc of adherents.
-Perhaps he would see this as the best means of shaping the platform or influencing Biden's vice presidential selection.
+He would still collect many more delegates, thanks to those proportional allocation rules, and would go into the convention — if there is a convention (Biden suggested Sunday that it should be a "virtual" convention") with a large bloc of adherents.
+Perhaps he would see that as the best way to shape the platform or influence Biden's vice presidential selection.

 But there is a risk for Sanders, too.

 Four years ago, he was also too far behind in delegates to overtake Clinton and win the nomination.
 But he continued to run competitively through the end of the primary season, winning states into June.
-And each victory, or even near-miss, amounted to a show of strength for Sanders, a reminder that a big chunk of the Democratic Party wasn't sold on Clinton.
+And each victory, or even near-miss, amounted to a show of strength, a reminder that a big chunk of the Democratic Party wasn't sold on Clinton.

-If the late stage of the '16 primary season enhanced his clout, would finishing up now with a string of lopsided losses actually diminish Sanders and his movement?
-When he says he's "assessing" his campaign, this may the kind of dilemma Sanders is hinting it.
+If the late stage of the '16 primary season enhanced his clout, would finishing up now with a string of lopsided losses diminish Sanders and his movement?
+When he says he's "assessing" his campaign, that may the kind of dilemma he is hinting it.